surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Add a keybinding (Alt-0 by default) to announce the state of the synth ui at present.
   * Alt-, and Alt-. don't get stuck in the patch selector any more1

-* DSP Changes
-  * Noise can be stereo or mono in wide mode, per patch.

 * Plugins and Hosts
   * Correctly implement CLAP_NOTE_CHOKE, so you can choke express in the bitwig drum machine with surge voices!
   * Allow a more flexible set of I/O mappings, fixing an interaction between a JUCE and Ardour and Surge which could